OfficeDev/office-js-docs-pr/docs/develop/office-versions.md

 The first place where the API surface-area forks off is at the split between the MSI-based installation of Office 2016, and the subscription-based (sometimes called "click-to-run") installation of Office 365.

-Let's pause for a second to talk about Office 365, as I've seen some confusion about the term.  <!-- LG: It seems a bit odd to quote a Wikipedia article describing Microsoft content in Microsoft content. ;) Let's remove the link to Wikipedia and paraphrase the description in our own words, or link to an authoritative Microsoft site for a description.
-[Wikipedia](https://en.wikipedia.org/wiki/Office_365) explains it nicely:
+Let's pause for a second to talk about Office 365, as I've seen some confusion about the term.

-> Office 365 is the brand name Microsoft uses for a group of software and services subscriptions, which together provide productivity software and related services to subscribers.
-For consumers, the service allows the use of Microsoft Office apps on Windows and acOS, provides storage space on Microsoft's cloud storage service OneDrive, and grants 60 Skype minutes per month.
-For business users, Office 365 offers service plans providing e-mail and social networking services through hosted versions of Exchange Server, Skype for Business Server, SharePoint and Office Online, integration with Yammer, as well as access to the Microsoft Office software.
+Office 365 is a subscription service that provides the most up-to-date tools from Microsoft.
+There are Office 365 plans for home and personal use, as well as for small and midsized businesses, large enterprises, schools, and nonprofits.
+All Office 365 plans for home and personal use include Office 2016 with the fully installed Office applications like Word, PowerPoint, and Excel, as well as online storage, and more.
+Office 365 for business users provides email and social networking services through Exchange Server, Skype for Business Server, Office Online, and Yammer integration, in addition to Office software.

--->

 So, for those coming from the SharePoint world: yes, SharePoint Online is part of an Office 365 subscription, as are the Office Online in-browser editors that come with it.
 But, it is not the *only* part of the subscription.
 Getting access to the *same desktop/mac Office programs that you know and love* is also part of that same subscription (as is getting iOS and Android versions of those Word, Excel, PowerPoint, etc. programs).